javascript-declarar-variables-con-let

 In this example,

-• We declared a variable called message
+• We have declared a variable called message

 let does not allow declaring the same variable more than once in the same scope (which helps avoid redeclaration errors)